jbante/FM-LocationKit/README.md

 The "Get Current Location" script parses the result of the LocationValues function into separate variables, and checks whether the result is cached from a previous location fix.

+### Start Navigation in Apple Maps

+The "Start Navigation in Apple Maps" script launches the Apple Maps app on iOS to start navigation to a location.
+The location can be specified by address or coordinates (latitude and longitude).

 ### Start Navigation in Navigon

 The "Start Navigation in Navigon" script launches the [Navigon](https://itunes.apple.com/us/app/navigon-north-america/id321506742?mt=8&uo=4) app on iOS to start navigation to a location.
 The location can be specified by address or coordinates (latitude and longitude).